Supmenow/diditbackend/readme.md

 3. Pass the {"replyToID":"###","message":"####","image":"###",'sound':###} - replyToID = the user you are replying to
 4. You will receive a 200 response with the user data.

+# TODO
+1. Clean up pushd when a user updates device_token